cameronabel/pig-latin/README.md

 Code: pigLatin("");
 Expected Output: ""

-Test: "It will not add 'way' to the end of words that don't begin with a vowel."
-Code: pigLatin("dog");
-Expected output: "dog"

 Test: "It will add 'way' to the end of words that are just a vowel."
 Code: pigLatin("a");
 Expected Output: "away"